agrc/atlas/README.md

 Run `npm test` to run the unit tests

-Run `npm run cypress:run` to run the functional tests

 Run `npm run format` to format the code

 Run `npm run lint` to lint the code